Training the parametric interactions in an analog bosonic quantum neural network with Fock basis measurement: Results

-For the spirals classification tasks, we use the Binary Cross Entropy (BCE) with logits loss.
-We find that encoding into either the amplitude or phase of the two-mode squeezing rates achieves \SI{100}{\percent} performance with just a single measured probability.
-In contrast, encoding into the drive phase requires 4 measured probabilities to reach \SI{100}{\percent} accuracy, encoding into the drive amplitudes requires 12 measured probabilities, and encoding into the exchange coupling rate amplitude plateaus at \SI{85}{\percent} accuracy.
+For this task, we use the Binary Cross Entropy (BCE) with logits loss function.
+As shown in Figure~\ref{fig_spiral}, we find that encoding into either the amplitude or phase of the two-mode squeezing rates achieves 100 \% accuracy on the test dataset, with a single measured probability.
+In contrast, encoding into the drive phase requires 4 measured probabilities to reach 100 \% accuracy, encoding into the drive amplitudes requires 12 measured probabilities, and encoding into the exchange coupling rate amplitude plateaus at 85 \% accuracy.
 This can be understood by noticing that two-mode squeezing has a more significant impact on the covariance matrix than the coherent photon exchange (see Supp.
 Mat.).
-In particular, if there is no two-mode squeezing, the covariance matrix $\bs{\sigma}(t)$ does not evolve beyond its initial vacuum value $\bs{\sigma}_0 = \mathbb{1}/2$, independently of the values $\{\bs{\delta}, \bs{\epsilon}, \bs{g}\}$.
+In particular, if there is no two-mode squeezing, the covariance matrix $\bf{\sigma}(t)$ does not evolve beyond its initial vacuum value $\bf{\sigma}_0 = \mathds{1}/2$, independently of the values $\{\bf{\delta}, \bf{\epsilon}, \bf{g}\}$.
+More generally, while nonlinearity in our model originates from Fock-state measurements, encoding the input data into Gaussian parameters such as the two-mode squeezing rates enhances the effective nonlinear mapping between inputs and measured probabilities.
+This becomes particularly relevant for highly nonlinear tasks such as spiral classification.
+A related mechanism has been identified in fully linear optical networks, where nonlinear computation can be achieved by encoding data into the system parameters rather than into the input signal~\cite{wanjura_fully_2024}.

-In order to pin down the advantage brought by the training of the quantum system parameters, as well as the advantage brought by the quantum nature of the neural network, we compare the resources in terms of the number of parameters that need to be trained, and the number of outputs that need to be measured in order to reach \SI{100}{\percent} accuracy on the spirals task for the quantum reservoir and bosonic QNN.
-The results are summarized in TABLE~\ref{tab:spiral}.
-We observe that bosonic QNN needs a significantly smaller number of observables to measure compared to quantum reservoir computing.
-Furthermore, as a point of comparison, to reach equivalent accuracy, a classical Multi-Layer Perceptron needs 2 hidden layers with 6 neurons each, resulting in 79 parameters.
+In order to pin down the advantage brought by training the quantum system parameters, we compare the resources required to reach 100 \% accuracy on the spirals task, in terms of (i) the number of trainable parameters and (ii) the number of observables that must be measured at inference, for both the quantum reservoir configuration and the trained bosonic QNN.
+As in the previous task, both approaches use the same hardware and the same input encoding; in the reservoir configuration all Hamiltonian parameters are fixed and only the linear readout weights are trained, whereas in the bosonic QNN the Hamiltonian parameters are optimized.
+The results are summarized in Table~\ref{tab:spiral}.
+We observe that the bosonic QNN requires a significantly smaller number of measured observables compared to quantum reservoir computing.

+As a purely illustrative point of reference, we note that a classical Multi-Layer Perceptron with two hidden layers of six neurons each and 78 trained parameters can also solve this task with comparable accuracy.
+We stress that this comparison is not intended as a performance benchmark against classical machine-learning architectures, but rather to provide an order-of-magnitude indication of model size.